-- Adverse events are common among patients being treated with DAAs. - All adverse events, whether appearing to be caused by treatment or not, should be reported to the VA Adverse Event Drug Event Reporting System and the FDA MedWatch program. - Ethinyl estradiol-containing medications must be discontinued prior to starting GLE/PIB and alternative methods of contraception used. - Anemia occurring during treatment with RBV-containing regimens should be managed by RBV dosage reduction.
+- Adverse events are common among patients being treated with DAAs. - All adverse events, whether appearing to be caused by treatment or not, should be reported to the VA Adverse Event Drug Event Reporting System and the FDA MedWatch program. - Ethinyl estradiol-containing medications are contraindicated and must be discontinued prior to starting GLE/PIB; use alternative methods of contraception. - Anemia occurring during treatment with RBV-containing regimens should be managed by RBV dosage reduction.